bitsofcotton/ddpmopt/README.md

 We cannot denoise topt because they predict one by one to continue.
 In some of the learning programs, they avoid some of the errors, however, this cannot avoid 2/3 limit without large data learning.

+# Tips around ddpmopt.
+ddpmopt reduces the noise by categorizing input resize matrix, however, makeProgramInvariant makes sense down to geometric average of the input vector series.
+So we should retry and retry on them by taking subtraction or so on.

+# Tips around ddpmopt on single 1 to 1 enlarge.
+ddpmopt enlarges single image into single image 1 to 1.
+So this means multiple of the context they shall have is ignored and we take average context on them with best effort.
+On going ddpm uses some of the GPT result on the text prediction, so they should have better result than us.

 # Usage:
     ./ddpmopt + <in0.ppm> ... > cache.txt
     ./ddpmopt - <inout0.ppm> ... < cache.txt